 In rare cases where the wet weather flows are greater than the process design capacity, the balance tank overflows to effluent pond 1.

-Sewerage Pump Stations (SPS) No. 1 and 2 are fitted with telemetry that monitors the system and provides alarming to the STP.
+The SPS1 is fitted with telemetry that monitors the system and provides alarming to the STP.

 A process flow diagram and site layout of Oberon STP are provided in Figure 2-2 and Figure 2-3.